InformaticsMatters/virtual-screening/data-manager/docs/rdkit/similarity-screen-rdkit.md

 ### Outputs

-A file of moleciles (in SMILES format) that pass the similarity threshold is created.
+A file of molecules (in SMILES format) that pass the similarity threshold is created.
 This contains all the fields from the input plus one or more similarity scores.
 See [1] for details.

 ### Notes